Zoning or Use Variance

 Step 5: Present to the Zoning Board of Adjustment

 After meeting with the RCO, you will make your case to the Zoning Board of Adjustment.
-If a company owns the property, a lawyer must represent the company before the ZBA.
-Homeowners may make their own case.
-However, at Permit Philly, we always engage a lawyer on your behalf to appear before the ZBA — the Zoning Code is, in the end, a law; and it’s best to get legal advice and representation when engaging with it.
+If a company (even a single-member LLC) owns the property, a lawyer must represent the company before the ZBA.
+Homeowners may make their own case or engage an attorney.

 If the Zoning Board approves of the project, then the project is legal!
-You have a special exception or variance permit headed your way, and you can continue with your project.
+You have a special exception or variance letter headed your way, and you can continue with your project.

 What about building permits?

-If you’ve got yourself a zoning permit allowing a variance or special exception, you may also need a Building Permit.
+If you’ve got yourself a zoning permit allowing a variance or special exception, you most likely also need a Building Permit.
 We’ll cover that on another post here; or, if you’re in a hurry to get answers, just contact us!